Talenda/Talenda/Readme.md

 * ✉️  You can contact me at [sevincgokhan97@gmail.com](mailto:sevincgokhan97@gmail.com)
 * 🧠  I'm learning R, R studio
 * ⚡  G.O.A.T
+* 🤝  I'm open to collaborating on exciting projects as a junior data scientist.

 ### Skills